Yasmine Kabbaj

 Yasmine Kabbaj (ياسمين قباج; born 15 January 2004) is a Moroccan tennis player.
+She has a career high WTA singles ranking of world No. 331, achieved on 4 May 2026.

+Kabbaj played for the Florida International University and the San Diego State University tennis teams.

+Career

 Kabbaj won her first senior title on the ITF Circuit at the W15 Casablanca in July 2022.

 She made her WTA Tour main-draw singles debut as a wildcard entrant at the 2024 Morocco Open, losing in the first round to Elisabetta Cocciaretto.

-College tennis

-İn 2021, she has played for the Florida International University women's tennis team.
+Ranked No. 334 at her home tournament, the 2026 Morocco Open, Kabbaj reached the quarterfinals as a wildcard with wins over Berfu Cengiz and Tatjana Maria becoming only the second Moroccan to reach that stage at the WTA Tour-level in the Open Era after Nadia Lalami in Fez, Morocco in 2011.